bullhorn/invenias-api-docs/source/index.html.md

 }
 ```

 In situations where access tokens expire or become invalid, and the application requires continued access to protected resources without re-prompting the user for permission, OAuth 2.0 offers a solution through a mechanism known as a refresh token.
-This invaluable artifact enables applications to obtain a new access token seamlessly, avoiding the need for user intervention or re-authorization.
+The refresh token enables applications to obtain a new access token seamlessly, avoiding the need for user intervention or re-authorization.
 By employing refresh tokens, OAuth 2.0 enhances the user experience while maintaining security and efficient access to protected resources.

 ## Obtaining Refresh Tokens
 A refresh token can be obtained by an application during the process of acquiring an access token.
 The refresh token request mechanism is commonly implemented by various authorization servers, following the guidelines outlined in the OpenID Connect specification.
 To initiate this process, the application must include the `offline_access` scope when requesting an authorization code.